instantOS/instantARCH/CONTRIBUTING.md

 instantARCH uses different modules for different stages of the installation.
-This allows for reordering them and potentially reusing them or making some of them optional (like the uefi grub module) The central installer script asks all questions using ask.sh first and then saves the answers in /root/instantARCH/config/ Then it calls all the modules that read out the answers during installation.
+This allows for reordering them and potentially reusing them or making some of them optional (like the uefi grub module) The central installer script asks all questions using ask.sh first and then saves the answers using the iroot utility.
+Then it calls all the modules that read out the answers during installation.
 It is important to distinguish between escript modules that run in the installation medium and chrootscript modules that get executed inside the (unfinished) installation.